Jean-Abreu/Data-Structures---Algorithms/README.md

-This repository contains a variety of exercises done while taking DSA.
-The goal for this repo is to be able to showcase the different skills learned during my time in this course.
+## Data Structures & Algorithms Repository

+This repository showcases a collection of exercises and implementations completed during my Data Structures and Algorithms (DSA) course.
+It reflects the progression of concepts learned throughout the semester, ranging from fundamental data structures to more advanced algorithmic problem-solving.

-This file will be updated as I move through the course and overall the repo should grow incredibly diverse.
+The repository will continue to be updated as the course progresses, highlighting key skills such as:

+- Efficient algorithm design
+- Problem-solving techniques
+- Code modularity and readability
+- Understanding of time and space complexity

+This project serves as both a learning journal and a portfolio of practical DSA experience.

-Thank you for your time.
+Thank you for visiting!